In the guide

-Imported POAO are likely to be illegal if they are not presented to a border inspection post (BIP) for official controls to be carried out and/or if they do not comply with public or animal health requirements - for example, by being contaminated with veterinary residues.
+Imported POAO, subject to veterinary checks, are likely to be illegal if they are not presented to a border control post (BCP) for official controls to be carried out and/or if they do not comply with public or animal health requirements - for example, by being contaminated with veterinary residues.

 Feed / food of non-animal origin (FNAO)